 “Judy Garland acclaimed as Miss Show Business” – 1952

 June 29, 1934: The first night of a planned two-week engagement for “The Gumm Sisters” in Colorado, at the Blakeland Inn in Littleton, Colorado.
 The club had been raided by the police the previous night and even though it was closed, the owner, Ova Elijah Stephens, stayed open for himself and his friends and was so impressed by the girls that he paid them for the week and also got them a booking in Colorado Springs.

 June 29, 1939: Judy’s first public performance, and first radio performance, of “Over The Rainbow” took place when she appeared on the NBC Radio show “Maxwell House Coffee Time – Good News.”
 The show, which was the last of the season, was devoted to The Wizard of Oz, promoting its upcoming August release.
 The show pretended to go behind the scenes of the making of the film.
 It’s the only time, that we know of, in which Judy actually flubbed the lyrics to “Over The Rainbow.”

 Listen to the performance here:

 Earlier in the day, Judy was at MGM filming the “Babes in Arms” number for Babes in Arms from 1:00 p.m. to 4:00 p.m. at which time she was released to do the radio program.
 She was back at the studio at 6:30 p.m. and resumed filming on MGM’s Backlot #2, the “Exterior School Yard” set until 10 p.m.
-Quite the busy day for her!
+Quite a busy day for her!

-The “Good News” program has been released on LP and CD, most recently on the wonderful 2014 “Wizard of Oz 75th Anniversary Anthology” – it’s a great CD, you should buy it.
+The “Good News” program has been released on LP and CD, most recently on the wonderful 2014 “Wizard of Oz 75th Anniversary Anthology.”

 June 29, 1939: Here’s another article about some of Judy’s crazier fans, similar to the blurb about the two competing fans in yesterday’s post.
 If this had happened today, those locks of hair would have probably ended up on eBay.